 I have always fancied myself as a man who could string a few words together to express an idea, or a thought, or an emotion.
 But when it comes to saying things about my mother that could tell strangers how wonderful she really was, my vocabulary fails me.
 That makes me even more grateful to family friend Troy Sturrus who put together a video that could be played at her memorial service, and shared with visitors here, at Duemler(dot)com.
 Thanks Troy, you certainly took the pressure off of me at a time when I could barely speak at all.

-Sad to say, but since becoming disabled, I no longer have the ability to update this site.
-It remains static as it was last updated, and will have to stay that way for the foreseeable future, except for the rare ocassions when I actually get the time and the strength to do some work on it.
-I miss my former life, and my career, but I won't waste any time being maudlin or fretting about it.
+Sad to say, but I no longer have the physical ability to update this site as I would like.
+I miss my former life and my career, but I won't waste any time being maudlin or fretting about it.
 Life goes on.
-There is always someone with bigger problems than mine, and I'm only boring myself by spending time whining about my own.
+There is always someone with bigger problems than mine, and I'd only be wasting time whining about my issues.

 However...if you are a member of the Duemler family and you have need of some web server space, you will find me very happy to accommodate your needs.
 Just drop me a line and we'll start the ball rolling.

 This page was last updated on August 27, 2016.